Surrogacy for Single Men: What to Know

 Choose an Egg Donor

 A donor egg is always required in single-man surrogacy.
 You can find an anonymous donor through an egg bank or use a known donor.
 This step typically runs concurrently with surrogate matching and is coordinated by your agency or fertility clinic.
+Frozen donor eggs from a dedicated egg bank are often faster and more cost-predictable than a fresh cycle.

 Step 04